pingcap/tidb/docs/design/2018-08-29-new-planner.md

 }
 ```

-To enumerate all the implementation for an expression, we have to enumerate all
+To enumerate all the implementations for an expression, we have to enumerate all
 the applicable implementation rules on that expression, and calculate the
 self-cost for physical implementation: